 Grant has worked extensively in theatre, film, TV and radio.
-He has also worked in MOCAP at the Imaginarium for the computer game Squadron 42, has voiced several computer game characters including Bloodborne and Dark Souls and wrote and recorded an audio guide to Soho, a clip of which can be heard here.
+He has also worked in MOCAP at the Imaginarium for the computer game Squadron 42, has voiced several computer game characters including Bloodborne and Dark Souls.
+He can be booked via voices.com here.
+He wrote and recorded an audio guide to Soho, a clip of which can be heard here.

 A selection of theatre reviews: